avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 Avocado provides a common API that can be used by plugins in order to register options and get values.

-If your plugin has options available to the users, it can register it using the :meth:`.Settings.register_option()` method during your plugin configuration stage.
+If your plugin has options available to the users, register it using the :meth:`.Settings.register_option()` method during your plugin configuration stage.
 The options are parsed and provided to the plugin as a config dictionary.